-CJ 2020 Criminal Justice Supervision
+CJ 2020 Criminal Justice Supervision Semester(s) Taught: Fall, Spring

-This course is designed to introduce the student to the actual processes of supervision in the Criminal Justice System.
-The course will provide a hands-on experience through some of the problem-solving processes used in emergency, incident command and task force situations.
+Description: This course is designed to introduce the student to the actual processes of supervision in the Criminal Justice System.
+The course will provide a hands-on experience through some of the problemsolving processes used in emergency, incident command and task force situations.
 This course is for students interested in careers in law enforcement, adult or juvenile corrections, private or industrial security, law, social work, or psychology.
 The task force assignments will help the student to understand how to work with and supervise other agencies in areas such as treatment vs. punishment and the psychology of thinking errors and crime.; The course covers principles of supervision, including motivation, discipline, evaluation, scheduling, work assignments, stress management, delegation and observation.; This course instruction will include lectures, videos, guest lectures, and practical problem solving.

-CJ 2110 Introduction To Security

-This course surveys the principles and concepts of physical security, crime prevention and control.
+CJ 2110 Introduction To Security Semester(s) Taught: Spring Credits, Lecture hours, Lab hours: (3:3:0) Description: This course surveys the principles and concepts of physical security, crime prevention and control.
 General examination of security functions and various components.
+Prerequisites: N/A

-CJ 2330 Juvenile Justice

-This course will explore the history, processes, and functions of the Juvenile Justice System including law enforcement, the courts, corrections, and the basic theories and procedures of the Juvenile Justice System.
+CJ 2330 Juvenile Justice Semester(s) Taught: Spring, Summer Credits, Lecture hours, Lab hours: (3:3:0) Description: This course will explore the history, processes, and functions of the Juvenile Justice System including law enforcement, the courts, corrections, and the basic theories and procedures of the Juvenile Justice System.
 This course is offered as in-class and online.
+Prerequisites: None Corequisites: None